 Tony is a physics graduate who embarked on a career in finance and qualified as a chartered accountant with PriceWaterhouseCoopers.
 Following a period in the financial services practice he transferred to a major European banking group and gained experience in a variety of accounting roles, ultimately specialising in Private Equity.
 He is currently the Finance Director for Indigo Capital, an investment management firm with a focus on investing mezzanine capital into medium-sized European businesses.
 Tony is also a Scout Group trustee.

-Liz Try is on the Board of Hampshire Probation Trust and is a previous Executive member of the National Association for Approved Premises in the U.K. She has a background in the Third Sector, arts and education and has worked for many years with adults with complex needs.
+Liz Try is a past Board member of Hampshire Probation Trust and is a previous Executive member of the National Association for Approved Premises in the U.K. She has a background in the Third Sector, arts and education and has worked for many years with adults with complex needs.
 A volunteer with Samaritans for over 30 years, holding many roles within the organisation, from Branch Director to national Vice Chair.
 Until recently she was Chair of the Befrienders Worldwide Steering Group (a global network of Emotional Health Support Charities) working towards independent Charity status and registration.
-Befrienders Worldwide are a global network focused on emotional support for those who access services delivered by highly trained volunteers across the globe.
 An expert communicator and enabler, Liz has a good understanding of organisational structures and whilst recognising the necessity for change she offers considerable professional and voluntary experience as well as a diverse range of creative, teaching and practical skills.
-She ran her own specialist nursery selling chilli plants to enthusiasts over the past 16 years!
-A member of her local Parish Council and in her spare time is an obsessive gardener and singer with the Choir Company, a rock choir!
+She ran her own specialist nursery selling chilli plants to enthusiasts over the past 17 years!
+A member of her local Parish Council where she champions the environment.
+A Conservation Volunteer with the National Trust and in her spare time is an obsessive gardener and singer.